 1. Save and upload to the queue.

 Recreational paddlers are encouraged to ‘Paddle with a Purpose’ this year in waterways across Niagara.
+Learn more about identifying and reporting invasive species to help keep your favourite recreational spaces protected from invasive species.

 The program is offering two paddling tours this year.
 Both events will launch from EC Brown public boat launch (River Rd., Fenwick, Pelham, L0S 1C0; see map location here).
 Paddlers will head west toward Wellandport for ~1.5 km to find the first known population of EWC.